 Non-payment of real estate taxes or levies do not bar a squatter’s adverse possession claim in Wisconsin.
 Squatters occupying the property as required under color of title only need to do so for 10 years without paying taxes while those without color of title must do so for 20 years to be able to acquire the property through adverse possession.

-However, when a squatter pays property taxes in addition to having some form of color of title, the required continuous possession time is reduced to 7 years (down from the usual 20 years).
+However, when a squatter pays property taxes in addition to having some form of color of title, the required continuous possession time is reduced to 7 years (reduced from the usual 20 years).

 How to Get Rid of Squatters in Wisconsin

-Wisconsin does not have any specific laws for getting squatters off of a property.
-All landowners in Wisconsin who are dealing with a squatting situation must go through a judicial eviction process in order to remove squatters.
+Wisconsin does not have any specific laws for removing squatters off a property.
+All landowners in Wisconsin who are dealing with a squatting situation must go through a judicial eviction process to remove squatters.

 However, there is a provision in Wisconsin law for an underage or otherwise disabled landowner.
-If the landowner is under the age of 18, they have an additional five years to reclaim their property and stop an adverse possession claim.
+If the landowner is under the age of 18, they have an additional 5 years to reclaim their property and stop an adverse possession claim.
 After the disability is lifted (after the landowner comes of age), they have an additional 2 years before an adverse possession claim can be brought against their property.
+If the landowner has 2 or more disabilities, they must all lift before an adverse possession claim is made.

 Otherwise, a landowner faced with a squatting situation should start the eviction process with an eviction notice.
-In Wisconsin, the most applicable notice to serve to a squatter would be the Notice for Failure to Pay Rent.
+In Wisconsin, a landowner can choose several eviction grounds.

-If no action is taken at the end of this time period (if the squatter doesn’t pay or doesn’t move), the landowner can file an eviction with the county courts.
+If no action is taken at the end of the notice period, meaning that if the squatter doesn’t pay or doesn’t vacate, the landowner can file an eviction with the county courts.
 From here, a hearing will be scheduled and both the squatter and the landowner will be summoned to attend.

 Even after a successful eviction, the landowner must not take any measures to force the squatter to leave.
 Turning off the utilities and/or changing the locks are considered self-eviction procedures and are illegal.
 This can open the landowner up to a lawsuit.

-Only the sheriff or constable is able to remove a squatter from the property following an eviction.
+Only the sheriff or constable can remove a squatter from the property following an eviction.
 This will be done at a scheduled time and date.

 If the squatter leaves behind any personal property following the eviction, the landowner must store the property in a safe place and notify the squatter within ten days.
 From the date of the notice, they have 30 days to reclaim their property.
 If they do not claim the property after 30 days, the landowner can dispose of it as they see fit.